 Time In (5 minutes maximum) in Peaceful Place in the classroom.
-Reflection Garden during Children spends 3-5 minutes in the Peaceful Place to reflect before returning to the task.
+Children spends 3-5 minutes in the Peaceful Place to reflect before returning to the task.
 Children may also be asked to complete some of their work here.
-'I can see you are finding this difficult, it would be a good idea to have a thinking space away from the others - indicate Peaceful Place' break times After 3-5 minutes the child and if the child is still not settling, the teacher gives a choice of changing their behaviour or there Do you remember when you put in lots of effort and concentrated hard yesterday with your maths?
+'I can see you are finding this difficult, it would be a good idea to have a thinking space away from the others - indicate Peaceful Place'.
+Reflection Garden during break times After 3-5 minutes the child and if the child is still not settling, the teacher gives a choice of changing their behaviour or there will be a consequence.
+Adults to be clear and specific of the consequences.
+Do you remember when you put in lots of effort and concentrated hard yesterday with your maths?
 That is what I need to see again now.
+If you choose to come back and complete your work, that will be fantastic